dalelaibeyond/iot-middleware-v5/PRD.md

 ### Module: WebSocket (configurable and optional)

 1. Subscribe to event "message.normalized"
+2. Implement client subscription filtering to prevent message flooding:
+   - Clients send: `{"action": "subscribe", "deviceId": "V5008-123"}`
+   - Server only sends data for subscribed devices to respective clients
-2. Broadcast messages to registered WebSocket listeners
+3. Broadcast messages to registered WebSocket listeners based on subscriptions
-3. Connect to `ws://localhost:3000` or `ws://localhost:3000/ws` to receive real-time sensor data updates
+4. Connect to `ws://localhost:3000` or `ws://localhost:3000/ws` to receive real-time sensor data updates
-4. Runs on shared HTTP server
+5. Runs on shared HTTP server

 **Authentication (V2 Feature)**
 When security module is enabled in V2, WebSocket connections will require JWT authentication.